natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-27K.md

 '''Cons:'''

-* Low amount of ordinance compared to more modern vehicles at the same rank
+* Low amount of ordnance compared to more modern vehicles at the same rank
 * Lack of thermal targeting pod means vehicle is rendered inadequate in poor weather conditions
 * Poor selection of air-to-air missiles compared to other vehicles with more modern air-to-air capabilities
 * Less manoeuvrable than other vehicles that can be faced at this rank